istio/istio/tests/integration/pilot/vm/README.md

 ## Scenario 3: Testing VM Onboarding & Enmeshing

-Detailed steps to onboard a VM could be found in this [documentation](https://istio.io/latest/docs/examples/virtual-machines/single-network/) for the VM onboarding process.
+Detailed steps to onboard a VM could be found in [VM onboarding documentation](https://istio.io/latest/docs/examples/virtual-machines/single-network/).

 Currently, these steps are pre-configured and built in the deployment.
 However, each of them could be tested by tweaking the [VM deployment template](https://github.com/istio/istio/blob/master/pkg/test/framework/components/echo/kube/deployment.go#L193).